memarin/scrum/start_scrum.md

 In this meeting, stakeholders(management, users, etc) can be invited but they only watch.
 If they have comments and/or feedback it is best coursed through the Product Owner so he/she can consolidate them and present them to the team in a structured form.

 The goal of the Sprint Review Meeting is to provide a first hand insight on what was accomplished and also learn the perspective of the time on how they see the product taking shape.
+This can also be consider a Release meeting where all of those involved in the project are present to see each iteration of the product/project.

 ###Sprint Retrospective Meeting
 While the Sprint Review Meeting focuses on the ***what***(deliverable) the Sprint Retrospective Meeting focuses on the ***how***(process).
 The goal of this meeting is to improve productivity of the team and making them work together more seamlessly.

 During the retrospect meeting each member of the team would answer these questions: